 Partial or total oropharyngeal stricture can occur in severe cases.

-Some laryngectomees may manifest wound healing problems following surgery, especially in areas that have received RT.
+Some laryngectomees may manifest wound healing impairment following surgery, especially in areas that have received RT.
 Some may develop a fistula ( an abnormal connection between the inside of the throat and the skin).
 Wounds that heal at a slower pace can be treated with antibiotics and dressing changes by specialists.

 Read more about lymphedema at the "Lymphedema, neck swelling, pain and numbness after radiation and surgery" page.

-Damage to the middle ear (ototoxicity)
+Damage to the ear (ototoxicity) and hearing loss

 Damage to neck structures